pyTooling/Actions/README.md

-**tip** is a Docker GitHub Action written in Python. **tip** allows to keep a pre-release and its artifacts up to date with latest builds.
+**tip** is a Docker GitHub Action written in Python.

+**tip** allows to keep a GitHub Release of type pre-release and its artifacts up to date with latest builds.
 Combined with a workflow that is executed periodically, **tip** allows to provide a fixed release name for users willing to use daily/nightly artifacts of a project.

+Furthermore, when any [semver](https://semver.org) compilant tagged commit is pushed, **tip** can create a release and upload assets.

 # Usage